ibm-cloud-architecture/refarch-integration/docs/service-mesh/readme.md

 All come back to the requirements, skill set and fit to purpose.

 ## Definitions
+Service meshes provide visibility, resiliency, traffic, and security control of distributed application services.
+They deliver policy-based networking for microservices in the contraints of virtual network and continuous topology updates.
+Externalizing, via declarations, the logic to support network potential issues, like resiliency, simplifies dramatically developers work.

 Some misconception to clarify around microservice and APIs:
 * microservices are not fine grained web services
 * APIs are not equivalent to microservices